GoogleChrome/web.dev/src/site/content/en/blog/ta-strategies/index.md

 How did I come to the conclusions pictured in this table?
 What are the testing strategies mentioned?
 Let’s take a closer look to discover the answers.

-## Determine testing goals: what do we want to achieve with these tests?
+## Determine testing goals: What do we want to achieve with these tests?

 Before we can start building a good strategy, we need to find out where we want to go.
 What is our goal with testing?
-When do we consider our application to be tested sufficiently?
+When do we consider that our application has been sufficiently tested?

 Achieving high test coverage is often viewed as the ultimate goal for developers when it comes to testing.
 But is it always the best approach?
 In my opinion, there's a more critical factor to consider when deciding a testing strategy—serving our users’ needs.